 Planning for your passing includes much more than just preparing funeral arrangements.
-When you pass away, there’s the question of what happens to your assets, which includes real property, owned businesses, financial assets, investments, or anything else that has monetary value – or even sentimental value.
-More important than money is making sure that your loved ones are taken care of.
+When you pass away, there’s the question of what happens to your assets, including real property, owned businesses, financial assets, investments, or anything else that has monetary or even sentimental value.
+More important than money is ensuring your loved ones are cared for.
 The goal of any well-crafted estate plan is to avoid ambiguity or conflict when it comes time for your family to handle your assets.
 This is why carefully creating a thoughtful estate plan is so important.

-Creating an estate plan, whether it’s a will or a trust, is best handled with the help of experienced estate planning attorneys.
-This will help ensure that your will or trust is not only legally valid in the state of Texas, but also that your last wishes are carried out correctly.
+Creating an estate plan, whether a will or a trust, is best handled with the help of experienced estate planning attorneys.
+This will help ensure that your will or trust is not only legally valid in the state of Texas but also that your last wishes are carried out correctly.
 You also want to avoid the worst-case scenario: a contested will that leads to your family and loved ones being involved in long and costly court battles.

 What Is Estate Planning?